William Contreras Player Props: Brewers vs. Braves

 William Contreras At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 40th, his on-base percentage ranks 34th, and he is 62nd in the league in slugging.
+- Among qualifying hitters, he ranks 35th in batting average, while his on-base percentage ranks 33rd and he is 58th in slugging.

-- In 32.5% of his games this year, Contreras has picked up at least one RBI.
-In nine of those games (11.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 33.3% of his games this year, Contreras has picked up at least one RBI.
+In nine of those games (11.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- In 34 of 77 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.